mauricio/mauricio.github.com/_posts/2014-12-01-learning-r-part-1-basics.md

 Later we use the the `c` function to create a `numeric vector` and when we make the same `class` call on it it produces `numeric` again.
 Why is that?
 Because almost everything in *R* is actually a vector of some kind.

+You can also create a vector from an interval using the `:` operator as in:

+{% highlight r %}
+interval <- 1:10
+> [1]  1  2  3  4  5  6  7  8  9 10
+{% endhighlight %}

+Vectors created like this are always inclusive.

 In *R* a `vector` is a collection of items all of the same type, so you can't mix numbers and strings.
 If you want to have a collection with different types, you'd create a list using the `list` function:

 {% highlight r %}